 Best of all, the gloves are stylish and don’t look out of place compared next to any other brand in the game.
 Players can wear these gloves without feeling like they are advertising their arthritis to the world.
 It’s a simple, elegant solution to a condition that threatened to take a player off of the golf course, doing what they love.

-For the price tag, getting a Bionic golf glove may be worth it if only to try for a few rounds of golf.
-The price tag is high for a golf glove but the benefits should be well worth it.
+For the budget, getting a Bionic golf glove may be worth it if only to try for a few rounds of golf.
+The budget is high for a golf glove but the benefits should be well worth it.